HariMenon2002/Banking-app/beginning.md

 Till now we were using fake balance etc. now we will fetch it from databsase. bank.actions.ts file will help us in that.

-Another thing to note is that all user.name should be converted to user.firstName(according to database) or user.firstName user.lastName
+Another thing to note is that all user.name should be converted to user.firstName(according to database) or user.firstName user.lastName.
+Now we also have to fix our doughnut chart as that is also fixed data

+You can add tabs from shadcn which will be helpful for transactions For transaction table also we will take the help of shadcn